-- Evaluating the appropriateness of the discounted cash flow model ("DCF") on the CGU related to the El Roble Mine, including engaging our internal valuation experts to assess appropriateness of the model. - Testing the completeness and accuracy of underlying data and significant assumptions of the DCF. - Evaluating the resource and reserves estimation, including obtaining an understanding of the qualification of management's specialists, and engaging an expert to assess the appropriateness of the Company's estimate. - Assessing management's estimation of the likelihood of the Company being allowed to operate the mine while government contract and title renewal continues, including considerations of the assessment by Company's legal counsel and management and review of communications between the Company and the Colombia government agency. - Assessing management's estimation of the likelihood of the Company's contingent outcome of an arbitration relating to a claim by the National Mining Agency ("NMA") of payment of royalties on past production, including the assessment by Company's legal counsel and review of communications between the Company and the NMA.
+- Evaluating the appropriateness of the discounted cash flow model ("DCF") on the CGU related to the El Roble Mine, including engaging our internal valuation expert to assess appropriateness of the model. - Testing the completeness and accuracy of underlying data and significant assumptions of the DCF. - Evaluating the resource and reserves estimation, including obtaining an understanding of the qualification of management's specialists, and engaging an expert to assess the appropriateness of the Company's estimate. - Assessing management's estimation of the likelihood of the Company being allowed to operate the mine while government contract and title renewal continues, including considerations of the assessment by Company's legal counsel and management and review of communications between the Company and the Colombia government agency.

-Assessment of Valuation of Stockpile and Concentrate Inventories
+Assessment of Valuation of Concentrate Inventory

-As described in Note 4 to the consolidated financial statements, the carrying amount of the Company's ore stockpiles and metals concentrate was \$10,765,721 as at December 31, 2023.
-As more fully described in Note 2 to the consolidated financial statements, estimates in the carrying values of inventories arise due to the nature of the valuation of ore stockpiles and metals concentrate based on an appropriate allocation of direct mining costs, direct labour and material costs, overhead, and depletion and amortization.
+As described in Note 4 to the consolidated financial statements, the carrying amount of the Company's metals concentrate was \$9,103,030 as at December 31, 2024.
+As more fully described in Note 2 to the consolidated financial statements, estimates in the carrying values of inventories arise due to the nature of the valuation of metals concentrate based on an appropriate allocation of direct mining costs, direct labour and material costs, overhead, and depletion and amortization.
 Changes in these estimates can result in a change in mine operating costs of future periods and carrying amounts of inventories.

-We identified the valuation of stockpile and concentrate inventories to be a key audit matter due to risk of error due to the sensitivity of management's key valuation assumptions within their model that estimate net realizable value for ore stockpiles and metals concentrate.
-The key valuation assumptions we focused on were the costing and volume of ore stockpiles and metals concentrate on hand and the expected timing of sale of the ore stockpiles and metals concentrate.
-The valuation of ore stockpiles and metals concentrate is sensitive to small changes in these assumptions.
+We identified the valuation of concentrate inventories to be a key audit matter due to risk of error due to the sensitivity of management's key valuation assumptions within their model that estimate net realizable value for ore stockpiles and metals concentrate.
+The key valuation assumptions we focused on were the costing and volume of metals concentrate on hand and the expected timing of sale of the metals concentrate.
+The valuation of metals concentrate is sensitive to small changes in these assumptions.